plushycat/NEXA/README.md

 # About this fork:
-## This fork aims to replace the OpenAI implementation with that of HuggingFace, and much more.
+This fork aims to replace the OpenAI implementation found in the source project with HuggingFace's implementation, and much more.
+The original project description is down below:

 # HR Chatbot